McPoozle/dnd-notes/content/Venix/Guilds/Adventure Guild Quest Board.md

 - People requested: 4-8
 - Urgency: Medium
 - Details: Recent experiments at Mandord's Magical Marvels are reported to have been both a smashing success and a spectacular failure, as usual.
 Clean up whatever mess he's created this time
+	- Mandor watched from a cafe across the street as we entered the workshop.
+Wooden doll maid constructs turn hostile upon seeing us; viewing people as dirt to be cleaned / destroyed.
+Isolde found Enron hiding in the storeroom but he wouldn't open the door.
+He told her where an off-switch was on the upstairs balcony.
+Dolls can cast fireball from hidden mouths.
+Aster managed to make his way through the dolls to turn off the gem powering them.
 - **Reward**: 485 GP ea.

 ___